Office of the Vice President for

 Events That Qualify for Alcoholic Beverages

-- Events for students, including events planned by faculty or staff and events sponsored by student groups or organizations registered with the Office of Student Affairs.
+- Events for students, including events planned by faculty or staff and events sponsored by student groups or organizations registered with the Division of Student Affairs.
 Events for students involving alcohol shall be scheduled at venues other than student residency facilities.

-- After hours employee and/or community events hosted by the University;
+- After hours employee and/or community events hosted by the university;

 Who May Serve Alcoholic Beverages at Campus Events